digital-asset/daml/daml-lf/spec/contract-id.rst

 inputs.
 Transaction seed is derived in the same way as for submission.

-Reinterpretation for a partial transaction validation takes the partial transaction, the seed of the partial transaction root nodes, and the submission time as inputs.
+Reinterpretation for a partial transaction validation takes the partial transaction, the seeds of the partial transaction root nodes, and the submission time as inputs.

-In both cases when a contract ID must be allocated, the discriminator is computed and check for freshness in the same way.
-The resulting transactions are then compare with the original ones ignoring the suffix of the local contract IDs.
+In both cases when a contract ID must be allocated, the discriminator is computed and check for freshness in the same way as for submission.
+The resulting transactions are then compared with the original ones ignoring the suffix of the local contract IDs.

 ..
 Local Variables: